 A: Yes, we understand these are difficult times and encourage employees to utilize this program.
 More information can be found online – Username: SOWI.

-Q: Can our department furlough an employee whom is currently on FMLA?
+Q: Can an employee whom is currently on FMLA be furloughed?

-A: Yes, as long as FMLA is not a factor in your decision to furlough.
-If on furlough, those hours would not count towards the annual FMLA bank.
+A: Yes, furlough hours would not count towards the annual FMLA bank.